A Living God

 Hamaguchi Gracious Deity.
 It was originally written by an English writer

-Inamura no Hi.
-It was adopted as a story of instruction and included in
+It was used as a story of instruction and the textbook for elementary

-the textbooks for elementary schools throughout Japan.
-The story is as
+schools throughout Japan before.
+The story is as follows:

 Long, long ago, before the Meiji era, there was a disaster that happened